Martloni/hotel_review_text_analysis/README.md

 ## Hotel Review Sentiment analysis

-Hotels play crucial role in travelling and the text reviews provided by clients is a reflection of their of their experience with the hotel.
+Hotels play a crucial role in travelling and the text reviews provided by clients is a reflection of their experience with the hotel.

 #### **Data Source**
 The [data](https://www.kaggle.com/andrewmvd/trip-advisor-hotel-reviews) used for this analsysis was obtained from kaggle.
 The dataset consist of 20,491 reviews